adimishrax7x/A-Daily-Blog-Website/README.md

 Blogs often allow readers to comment, so as they became more common, communities sprung up around popular blogs.

-I have created this blog website as practice an it is hosted at : https://adi-blogwebsite.herokuapp.com/
+I have created this blog website as practice for BACK END DEV an it is hosted at : https://adi-blogwebsite.herokuapp.com/

 # TOOLS USED :